Iven-Wang/DocRE-reading-list/README.md

   - [2018](#2018)
   - [Earlier](#earlier)

+Our list is still incomplete and the categorization might be inappropriate.
+We will keep adding papers and improving the list.
+Any suggestions are welcomed!

 ## Published

-ordered from new to old
+Ordered from new to old

 ### AAAI 2021